HFF-Git/VCPU-32/VCPU32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

                                                             :                          :
 ```

 Invoking a function in a another module requires to reach the target procedure.
-Furthermore, the DP value for the taget is that of the target module.
+Furthermore, the DP value for the target is that of the target module.
 Assemblers and compilers should not create different calling sequences depending on whether particular call is local to a module or referring to a procedure in another module.
 The approach is to replace the branch instruction with a branch to a stub, which contains the outgoing code to perform all the operations before calling the target function.
 Within a module, a calling sequence would be a branch from the calling function to the stub, from the stub to the target function, from the target function back to the stub and then back to the calling function.
 That is in total four branches.
 Therefore, a different approach is chosen for intermodule calls within the same compilation unit.

 A call to a function in another module is considered a long call.
 The assembler/compiler creates a long call code sequence.
 At module compile time, the final target is however not know yet.
 The long call needs to be updated when the final position of the target module in the code space is known.